 \begin{prop} Let\/ $\sA$ be a $\kappa$\+accessible category such that every split epimorphism in\/ $\sA$ has a kernel pair.
 Then all strongly $\kappa$\+pure epimorphisms in\/ $\sA$ are regular epimorphisms. \end{prop}

-\begin{proof} In fact, under the assumption of the proposition, every $\kappa$\+directed colimit~$p$ of split epimorphisms~$p_\xi$ in $\sA$ is the coequalizer of its kernel pair.
-Here we are assuming that the index~$\xi$ ranges over a $\kappa$\+directed poset~$\Xi$.
-Indeed, the $\kappa$\+directed colimits preserve all finite limits, including kernel pairs, in $\sA$ by Lemma~\ref{directed-colimits-commute-with-small-limits}.
-So the colimit of the kernel pairs of~$p_\xi$ is the kernel pair of~$p$.
-Furthermore, all split epimorphisms are regular (see Section~\ref{QE-epi-classes-secn}), so every morphism~$p_\xi$ is the coequalizer of its kernel pair.
-It remains to point our that $\kappa$\+directed colimits preserve all colimits (including, in particular, coequalizers).
-Thus $p$~is the coequalizer of its kernel pair in~$\sA$.
+\begin{proof} The assumption of the proposition means that all split epimorphisms in $\sA$ are effective (since all split epimorphisms are always regular; see Section~\ref{QE-epi-classes-secn}).
+By Lemma~\ref{effective-epimorphisms-lemma}(b), it follows that all the $\kappa$\+directed colimits of split epimorphisms in $\sA$ are effective epimorphisms, too.
 For an alternative argument applicable under slightly more restrictive (or slightly different) assumptions, see Proposition~\ref{strongly-pure-epimorphisms-pullback-stable-prop} below. \end{proof}

 The definition of a very weak split pullback was given in Section~\ref{very-weak-split-pullbacks-secn}.

 \begin{cor} Let\/ $\sA$ be a $\kappa$\+accessible category with very weak split pullbacks (e.~g., this holds if\/ $\sA$ has finite coproducts).
 Assume further that every split epimorphism in\/ $\sA_{<\kappa}$ has a kernel pair in\/~$\sA$ (in particular, this holds if every split epimorphism has a kernel pair in\/~$\sA_{<\kappa}$).
 Then all $\kappa$\+pure epimorphisms in\/ $\sA$ are regular epimorphisms. \end{cor}